EVENTS

 You’re invited to learn more about issues of racial equity, particularly as they relate to the fields of public health and medicine.
 The discussions are open to anyone (not just health professionals) seeking to deepen their personal understanding of issues related to systemic racism and strengthen their commitment toward creating a more just, equitable, and healthy world.

-Our hearts go out to Tyre Nichols’ family and friends, and to all those who have lost loved ones by gun and police violence.
+Our hearts go out to all those who have lost loved ones by gun and police violence.
 This discussion series is also part of our ongoing commitment to address the public health emergencies of gun and police violence, particularly toward African-Americans who are three times more likely to be killed by police than white people.

 NEXT DISCUSSION & READINGS, TBA